Enter the name of the deceased

-The Linklater name first became associated with funeral service in Kincardine in 1929 when G. Harvey Linklater purchased the furniture and funeral business owned by W.G.
-Morrison, which was located at 726 Queen Street.
+1929 - The Linklater name becomes associated with funeral service in Kincardine when G. Harvey Linklater purchased the furniture and funeral business owned by W.G.
+Morrison, which was location at 726 Queen Street.

 1961 - The first addition/renovation was made to the building.
 At this time, Harvey's two sons, Harold and Ken were actively engaged in the furniture and funeral business.